Model Business Corporation Act

-The Model Business Corporation Act (MBCA) is a Model Act promulgated and periodically amended by the Corporate Laws Committee of the Business Law Section of the American Bar Association (Committee).
-The MBCA had been adopted by 36 states and other jurisdictions.
-The MBCA provides a modern body of statutory corporate law that is regularly updated by the Committee based on judicial decisions, recent legislative enactments and other legal and technological developments.
-It is a well-organized and clearly-written statute for business (stock) corporations that covers a number of areas, including formation, governance and director conduct and liability.
+The Model Business Corporation Act (MBCA) is a model act promulgated and periodically amended by the Corporate Laws Committee of the Business Law Section of the American Bar Association ("Committee").
+The MBCA has been adopted by 36 states and other jurisdictions.
+The MBCA provides a modern body of statutory corporate law that is regularly updated by the Committee based on judicial decisions, recent legislative enactments, and other legal and technological developments.
+It is a statute for business (stock) corporations that covers a number of areas, including formation, governance and director conduct and liability.
 The MBCA has been influential in shaping standards for United States corporate law.

-Benefits of the MBCA

-The MBCA has three principal benefits.
-First, by distilling many matters into black-letter law, it provides guidance on issues that have often been the subject of dispute and litigation (e.g., directors’ duties).
-This can promote clarity, consistency and certainty in business transactions.
-Second, adopting jurisdictions can take advantage of extensive knowledge about how to practice under it, as expressed in the Official Comment (which a legislature may incorporate into its legislative history), as well as many years of practice experience, judicial interpretations and commentary.
-Third, the Model Act is maintained and regularly updated by the Committee, and these (and related) developments are widely available on the Committee's website, making it comparatively easy for jurisdictions to maintain up-to-date corporate laws.
-For example, the Committee has recently adopted new changes to provisions regarding the use of electronic mail.
-The MBCA 2016 Revision incorporates terminology consistent with the Model Entity Transactions Act (META) and the Uniform Business Organizations Code (UBOC), as well as the recently adopted fourth edition of the Model Nonprofit Corporation Act.